mayerrobert/jmurmel/README.md

 It should be relatively easy to port a program from Murmel to Common Lisp, and Murmel knowledge should transfer to Common Lisp.

+See [Murmel vs Common Lisp](Murmel-vs-CL.md) for an overview of differences and similarities.

 **Status**

 At this time Murmel is a personal project,